Are "Friends" Electric?: Cover versions and sampling

-The song was sampled by Richard X in a song titled "We Don't Give a Damn About Our Friends" as a mashup with vocals from Adina Howard's "Freak like Me", which the Sugababes then recorded under the latter title and achieved a number one UK hit in 2002 (Numan considered this track to be better than "Are 'Friends' Electric?").
-It was also covered by Information Society on their 1997 album Don't Be Afraid, and The Dead Weather for their B-side of "Hang You from the Heavens".
+The song was sampled by Richard X in a song titled We Don't Give a Damn About Our Friends as a mashup with vocals from Adina Howard's Freak like Me, which the Sugababes then recorded under the latter title and achieved a number one UK hit in 2002.
+Numan considered this cover to be better than his original.).